Dracaena marginata, often thought to be a palm tree, is a truly magnificent indoor plant.

 Here is advice on caring for your Dracaena marginata.

-This will help ensure roots won’t wallow in water, which could be fatal to it.
+This will ensure roots won’t wallow in water, which could be fatal.

 Outdoor dracaena marginata

-- Generally speaking, dracaena marginata is intolerant to the cold and will only grow outside in places where the temperature never drops below 63 to 65°F (17 to 18°C), even in winter.
+• Generally speaking, dracaena marginata is intolerant to the cold.
+It will only grow outside in places where it never drops below 63 to 65°F (17 to 18°C), even in winter.

-Just as is practiced for plants in pots, feel free to place a bed of gravel, small stones or clay pebbles to drain the water better.
+Just as is practiced for plants in pots, feel free to place a bed of gravel, small stones or clay pebbles to drain water out better.

-- Atop this layer, you’ll be using a potting blend of soil mix, garden soil and sand.
+• Atop this layer, use a potting blend of soil mix, garden soil and sand.

 Exposure for Dracaena marginata

-Under temperate climates, Dracaena marginata adapts well to living indoors in our apartments and homes.
+Beautiful Dracaena marginata with blue sky.The dragon tree adapts well to living indoors in apartments and homes.

-It grows best when surrounding temperatures hold at around 70 to 72°F (20 to 22°C) and requires very good light, even direct sunlight.
-In tropical climates, Dracaena marginata can grow very large!
+It grows best when surrounding temperatures hold at around 70 to 72°F (20 to 22°C).
+It requires very good light, even direct sunlight.

-- This ensures it would bathe in a good deal of both indirect light and sunlight.
+• This ensures it gets both indirect light and sunlight.

-If you live in a house that is quite dark, avoid dracaena because it won’t cope with the low luminosity if you water too much.
+If you live in a dark house, avoid dracaena: it can’t cope with low light if you water too much.

 However: